128technology/docs/docs/concepts_metadata.md

 ##### Header Length (12 bits)

 Length of the metadata header including any added optional attributes that are guaranteed to be unencrypted.
-The value of the number of bytes in the header.
+The value of this field is the number of bytes in the header.

 ##### Payload Length (2 bytes)

 Length of data following the metadata header, not including the size of the header.
 This data could be encrypted.
 The value of this field is the number of bytes in the payload.

 ### False Positive Metadata

-Given that no byte sequence is truly unique in the payload of a packet, in the scenario where the original payload after the L4 header contained the same byte sequence as the cookie, false positive logic is enacted on the packet.
+Given that no byte sequence is truly unique in the payload of a packet, in the scenario where the original payload after the L4 header contains the same byte sequence as the cookie, false positive logic is enacted on the packet.
 If no metadata header has already been added to the packet, a false positive metadata header is added to the packet to indicate that the first eight bytes of the payload matches the cookie.
 The structure of a false positive metadata packet is one which has a metadata header length that is the same as the base header size as well as having zero payload length.
 The receiving side of a packet with false positive metadata will strip out the metadata header if the next hop of the packet is not expecting a metadata header.

 In the scenario where a router receives a false positive metadata header but intends to add metadata to the packet, the false positive metadata header is modified to contain the newly added attributes.
 Once attributes are added, the metadata header is no longer considered to be false positive.

 ### Guaranteed Unencrypted Attributes

-The metadata header contains a 12-bit field associated with the header length of the metadata header.
+The metadata header contains a 12 bit field associated with the header length of the metadata header.
 The field represents the overall length of the header.
 Its base value is `0xC` which is the initial length of the metadata header.
-The value `0xC` comes from:
+The value `0xC` is derived from:

 ```
   64 bits  Cookie Length